RioAraki/cpptutorial/cppprime.md

 #### 2.4.3 Top-level const

+Top-level const: The const that specifies that an object may not be changed.
+Low-level const: A const that is not top-level.
+Integral to the type and are never ignored.

 We use the term top-level const to indicate that the **pointer itself is a const**.
 When a pointer can point to a **const object**, we refer to that const as a low-level const.
 Top-level const indicates that an object itself is const.
 Low level const appears in the base type of compound types such as pointers or references.
 ```
 int i = 0;